VirtusLab/tips/src/assets/tips/git.md

-Note that the common form `git rebase feature/base` is just a special case of the `--onto A B C` invocation that assumes certain (often incorrect) default values ![](fuggg)
+Note that the common form `git rebase feature/base` is just a special case of the `--onto A B C` invocation that assumes certain (often unintended) default values ![](fuggg)

 Also, it's almost always a good idea to also